Skip to main content

 The Leveling the Playing Field for Illinois Retail Act did not change the tax remittance requirements for out-of-state retailers with physical presence or with inventory in Chicago.
 Those retailers are still required to collect and remit the Chicago Soft Drink Tax on sales of canned or bottled soft drinks in the city of Chicago.

 The Leveling the Playing Field for Illinois Retail Act did change the tax remittance requirements for certain out-of-state retailers without physical presence or without inventory in Illinois.
-These retailers, also known as remote retailers, who meet or exceed a tax remittance threshold must collect and remit the Chicago Soft Drink Tax for sales of canned or bottled soft drinks made to Chicago purchasers beginning October 1, 2021.
+These retailers, also known as remote retailers, who meet the threshold above must collect and remit the Chicago Soft Drink Tax for sales of canned or bottled soft drinks made to Chicago purchasers.

 How does the Leveling the Playing Field for Illinois Retail Act affect soft drink sales through a marketplace?

-Beginning October 1, 2021, a marketplace facilitator, whose marketplace meets or exceeds a tax remittance threshold, is responsible for collecting and remitting Chicago Soft Drink Tax on behalf of their marketplace sellers for canned or bottled soft drink sales made through the marketplace to Chicago purchasers.
+A marketplace facilitator, whose marketplace meets the threshold above, is responsible for collecting and remitting Chicago Soft Drink Tax on behalf of their marketplace sellers for canned or bottled soft drink sales made through the marketplace to Chicago purchasers.
 The marketplace facilitator must certify to all of their marketplace sellers that they are assuming the rights and duties as the retailer with respect to sales made by the sellers over the marketplace.

-If a marketplace does not meet a threshold, the marketplace sellers are responsible to collect and remit the Chicago Soft Drink Tax on soft drink sales through that marketplace in certain circumstances.
+If a marketplace does not meet the threshold above, the marketplace sellers are responsible for collecting and remitting the Chicago Soft Drink Tax on soft drink sales through that marketplace in certain circumstances.

 • Illinois (in-state) retailers must collect and remit the Chicago Soft Drink Tax if the Illinois location at which a sale occurs is within the city of Chicago.